 School Worship

-Worship is an essential element in the process of spiritual formation at St. Mark’s Episcopal School.
+Worship is an essential element in the process of spiritual formation at Saint Mark’s Episcopal School.
 Chapel’s sacred purpose connects those present to the awe, beauty, and mystery of the divine.
 A respite from the busyness of contemporary life, it offers the opportunity for music, prayer, story, silence, and reflection.
 Worship in the Episcopal school tradition is closely attuned to the social, emotional, spiritual, and intellectual needs of our students.
 The chaplain and student lay leaders create an intentional chapel program that moves participants forward in their spiritual development and that encourages a positive outlook and intentional practices of overall health and well-being.

 Corporate worship plays a unique role in drawing students of different ages together and building community throughout the school.
 Parents, parishioners, alumni, and other members of the wider community of the school are graciously welcomed to join us, whether we are sharing worship online or celebrating God’s love together in person.